How to make a budget: Your one-stop shop

 - 10% Fun Money: This can be spent on anything your heart desires.

 I like the fact that this budget works well for Mr. Jenson and his family, but the 10% divisions wouldn’t work that well for everyone.
 Further, most of us will obviously not be able to participate in the particular stock purchase plan to which he has access.
-Still, I think his point was simply to allocate some money for longer term savings or to an emergency fund.
+Still, I think his point was simply to allocate some money for longer-term savings or to an emergency fund.
 That could work for all of us.
 This is a great example of how, in money or in life, one size does not fit all.

-Envelopes & Jars
+Envelopes & jars

-There are a couple of systems out there that advocate a cash budgeting plan whereby you decide how much you will spend in a certain category and place that amount of cash into a jar or envelope that is labelled accordingly.
+There are a couple of systems out there that advocate a cash budgeting plan whereby you decide how much you will spend in a certain category and place that amount of cash into a jar or envelope that is labeled accordingly.
 Once the cash is gone, that’s it – no whipping out the credit card, no writing out just one more cheque, and no visiting the ATM.
 Gone is gone.

 This is probably one of the oldest forms of budgeting and has been endorsed by numerous experts, grandmas and gurus over the ages, including Dave Ramsey.
 He also advocates a zero sum budget, where every dollar has a name and allocation, whether it’s for food, fun, debt repayment, or regular household expenses.
 If the budgeted amount goes up in one category, some other category must go down.
 If you get a raise, make sure you allocate it to the parts of your budget that really need it first.